 Full stack developers are once again in demand these days, not only in cloud computing environments.
 All IT-dependent sectors need full stack developers and engineers, from banking to e-commerce, social media to manufacturing.

 Eligible professionals can explore jobs in Verizon, Samsung, Deloitte, Spotify, and Starbucks, among countless other organizations.

 Salary.com reports that full stack developers earn between $82,430 and $109,156 per year BUT once you reach a Lead or Principal level compensation really jumps.
-Indeed says that full stack developers or engineers with three to five years of experience make around $128,585.
-The latter is at par with the salaries of software architects and senior software engineers.
+According to Indeed.com, full stack developers or engineers with three to five years of experience make around $128,585.
+The latter is at par with the salaries reported on Indeed.com of software architects and senior software engineers.

 A full stack developer or engineer serves as an active facilitator to ensure all departments of cloud computing or an IT environment work in tandem.
 It is an all-inclusive process, but the developers or engineers aren’t solely responsible for everything.
 Most companies have teams of similar developers.

 Want to learn more skills to become a full stack developer?
-Check out our list of training resources.
+Check out our list of data and software training resources.

 Additionally, you can check out our cloud resources for training and boost your technical skills for a wide range of cloud computing careers.